 That was an undesirable extreme, as is the situation today.
 At some point over the next couple of years there will have to be an increase in new developments for sale off-plan, and I even wonder if there might be a period of shortage that drives a mini sales-frenzy.

 But whenever off-plan property comes back into fashion, which it will one day, buyers would be well-advised to proceed with caution, as buying off-plan is inherently more risky than buying the finished goods.
-A great place to start would be this updated guide to buying property off-plan in Spain just written by Raymundo Larraín Nesbitt, a solicitor qualified to practice in Spain and the UK.
+A great place to start would be this updated guide to buying property off-plan in Spain just written by lawyer Raymundo Larraín Nesbitt.